scharffc/cs639/README.md

 This repository is created for CS 374 / CS 639.

-Last updated on March 2023.
+Last update on March 2023 by Christelle Scharff.